 Answer = $900 gain

-At $60, both options are “at the money,” resulting in each expiring worthless (contracts must have intrinsic value to be exercised).
-The result is an overall gain of $900 (combined premiums).
+At $60, both options are “at the money” and expire worthless (contracts must have intrinsic value to be exercised).
+The investor keeps the entire $900 in combined premiums.

 The maximum gain for a short put can be found by using this formula: